-Students can switch out of the Online program and into the Domestic M Ed program based on current program regulations.
-Those interested in changing to another stream in order to complete their M Ed with a Major Research Paper or Thesis could hold the ‘Online Student’ designation until they have completed the required coursework.
+Students can switch out of the Online program and into the regular M.Ed. program based on current program regulations.
+Those interested in changing to another stream in order to complete their M.Ed. with a Major Research Paper or Thesis could hold the ‘Online Student’ designation until they have completed the required coursework.
 They would then cease to be Online Students since they would need to consult face to face with a faculty advisor in order to complete the Major Research Paper or Thesis Proposal and Thesis.

 Online Student Designation

-Admissions requirements are similar to those for Domestic Cohort students.
+Admissions requirements are similar to those for regular M.Ed. students.
 In particular, please note the English Language proficiency requirements (ex., IELTS 7.0, with three bands at 7.0 or higher, and the fourth band at 6.5 or higher)

 NOTE: The M.Ed. programs are not designed to prepare you for teacher licensure or certification.
 Please see the Ontario College of Teacher link for further information on how to become a teacher and also for information specifically for internationally educated teachers who wish to practice in Ontario.
 See: www.oct.ca